 step by step photos on brinjal chutney recipe

 1. Wash and cut brinjal to cube sizes.
 Add them to a bowl of salted water to prevent discoloring.
 Slit and fry chilies in oil.
 Set aside.
+You can also fry 1 tsp channa dal and 1.5 tsp urad dal until they turn golden.
+These are optional but give a nutty taste.

 2. Add brinjal and sprinkle salt.